 • 5 Points: Using a cell phone while driving

-Examples of Points That are NOT Assigned for Traffic Violations
+Examples of Points That are NOT Assigned for Traffic Violations or are included in the point system

 • Bicycle violation